VEckardt/IntegrityShowSuspectDetails/README.md

 ```

 ## How to Run
-- Select a suspect node in any document
+- Select a suspect node (document node with suspect flag set) in any document
 - Choose Custom > Show Suspect Details
-- The form for Suspect Details should open
+- The new form for Suspect Details should open
 - Review the outcome

 ## Notes